chpatel3/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 ## Providing the Administration Server user name and password

-**During Docker Build:** The user name and password must be supplied in the `domain_security.properties` file.
-The property file is located in the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_build` in the HOST.
+**During Docker Build:** The user name, password must be supplied in domain_security.properties file.
+The property file is located in the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker-build` in the HOST.
 This property file gets copied into the image directory `/u01/oracle/properties`.

+**During Docker Run:** The user name and password must be supplied in a security.properties file.
+The property file is located in a `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker-run` in the HOST.
+In the Docker run command line add the -v option maps the property file into the image directory /u01/oracle/properties.

 **During Docker Run:** The user name and password must be supplied in a `security.properties` file.
 The property file is located in a `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_run` directory in the HOST.
 On the Docker run command line, the `-v` option maps the property file into the image directory `/u01/oracle/properties`.